Breaking news

 Dermer calls on Trump to move embassy to Jerusalem

-This week in 60 seconds: Jerusalem and Paris
+This week in 60 seconds: Attack or accident?

 Podcast: Does Trump love Jews or embolden antisemitic voices?